May 3rd, 2017

 Hiring organizations no longer hold an advantage over prospective employees.
 “You want the job, right?” may have been the preliminary thrust during previous encounters with hiring managers, but not anymore.

-We’re not talking about an afternoon shot of Red Bull, although it’s understood that demanding jobs are physically, mentally and emotionally draining.
+It’s understood that demanding jobs are physically, mentally and emotionally draining.
 The net result can be a lack of focus when it comes to finding a new position.
 Career coach Caroline Ceniza-Levine advocates for preserving your personal energy reserves.
-“Exercise, meditation, enough sleep and good eating habits are all career moves when they give you the stamina to make that extra push, she writes.
+“Exercise, meditation, enough sleep and good eating habits are all career moves when they give you the stamina to make that extra push,” she writes.

 When was the last time you updated your resume or CV?
 If you can’t recall, then it’s probably due for a rewrite, as well as a fresh look.
 Hiring manager Tom Duffy suggests using charts, tables or other types of visuals to illustrate relevant facts.
 Look for ways to stand out from the crowd, such as creating a flowchart or infographic that shows you’re the right person for a particular role.
 Also make sure that your LinkedIn page is current with a profile containing keywords pertinent to recruiters in your desired job sector.